 |

-From here, the next section of path is not particularly glamorous - heading on through playing fields, and then alongside the path of the railway line - but at the same time this section does offer more glimpses of the historical buildings, both in Windsor and Eton, in the distance.
+From here, the next section of path is not particularly glamorous - heading on through playing fields, and then alongside the path of the railway line - but at the same time this section does offer more glimpses of the historical buildings, both in Windsor and Eton.

-Before long, Windsor Eton Bridge lies ahead - with Windsor sitting to the left, and Eton sitting to the right on the far side of the river.
+And it is not long before Windsor Eton Bridge lies ahead - with Windsor sitting on our side of the river, and Eton sitting on the far side of the river.

-Here I drop off my fellow travelers at the station, ready for their trip home - whilst I head over the bridge into Eton, and then start to follow the river on the far side.
+And here I drop off my fellow travelers for the day, at Windsor station, ready for their trip home - whilst I head over the bridge into Eton, and then start to follow the river on the far side.

 |